wpsimon09/CardGuesser/README.md

 To restart the game we will create popup with **Try again** inside HTML and using the CSS we will make it dissapear

-We have our opening and clossing popup logic abastracted in the functions the only thing to do is to add *event listener* to the **Try again button** so lets do that
+We have our opening and closing popup logic abstracted in the functions.
+The only thing to do is to add *event listener* to the **Try again button** so lets do that

 ```javascript